esa-tu-darmstadt/tapasco/misc/documentation/sfpplus.md

  - Configure the link partner: Disable "Auto Negotiation", fix speed to 100G, activate RS-FEC
  - Load Bitstream
- - Open Hardware Manager
- - Find VIO-Core in Hardware Manger and open it
- - "Refresh Input and Output Values from VIO Core" (rightclick on VIO)
- - The VIO drives to Resets (beware: different polarities!) and receives one Interrupt
- - "Deactivate" QSFP-Reset by setting it to 1
- - Wait for Interrupt to switch to 1
- - "Deactivate" Core-Reset by setting it to 0
+ - The CMAC automatically resets and the Ethernet link should come up

 The complete procedure as a reference:

- - IP Configuration: Typically you want to configure with "Enable FCS Insertion/Stripping", "Flow Control", "RS-FEC", "Check Preamble" and "Check SFD" enabled.
+ - IP Configuration: Typically you want to configure with "Enable FCS Insertion/Stripping", "RS-FEC", "Check Preamble" and "Check SFD" enabled.
    "Auto Negotiation/Link Training" can also be useful but needs a separate license and is *not* required.
  - The link partner needs to be configured to match these settings (if "Auto Negotiation" is disabled): It is (at least) necessary to also disable "Auto Negotiation", fix the speed to 100G and enable RS-FEC.
  - Depending on the board there may be specific QSFP28-related board pins (Enable, LowPower, Reset, Interrupt, ...) which need to be respected